zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 # Experimental Demonstration

-Micro-assembly tasks were performed to validate the system.
+Micro-assembly tasks were performed to validate the proposed **bilateral coupling scheme**.

 ### Hysteresis identification